Mini Medical School

 The Schulich School of Medicine & Dentistry is pleased to offer Mini Medical School, a community lecture series focused on health topics and issues relevant to the community at large.
-This informative weekly series features internationally recognized researchers and faculty members from the School.
+This informative weekly series features internationally recognized researchers, faculty members and alumni from the School.

 In 2018 we look forward to welcoming: